Washington D.C. Temple: Construction and opening

 On August 23, 2011, a 5.9-magnitude earthquake knocked off the tops of four spires and shook loose several pieces of marble from the building's facade.
-Repairs were made the following month and no disruptions occurred in its normal operating schedule.
+Repairs were made the following month without any disruptions in the temple's normal operating schedule.

 2018–2022 renovation

 On February 23, 2017, the church announced that the temple would close in March 2018 for a three-year renovation to update furnishings and mechanical systems.
 The visitors' center remained open.

-In February 2020, as renovations neared completion, church officials announced a public open house from September 24 through October 31, with a rededication planned for December 13.
-But on June 17, amid the COVID-19 pandemic, officials postponed the events until large public gatherings were deemed safe.
-In July 2021, officials said the open house would take place from April 28 to June 4, 2022, and the rededication on June 19.
-In January 2022, they rescheduled the rededication to August and said the open house would be extended as needed.
+In February 2020, as renovations neared completion, church officials announced a public open house from September 24 through October 31, and planned a rededication for December 13.
+However, on June 17, amid the COVID-19 pandemic, officials postponed the events until large public gatherings were deemed safe.
+In July 2021, church officials said the open house would take place from April 28 to June 4, 2022, and the rededication on June 19.
+In January 2022, church officials rescheduled the rededication to August and said the open house would be extended as needed.

-The church put up banners in the city to promote the event; they recorded a virtual tour, led by Gary E. Stevenson and Dale G. Renlund, members of the Quorum of the Twelve Apostles.
+The church put up banners in the city to promote the event and recorded a virtual tour, led by Gary E. Stevenson and Dale G. Renlund, members of the Quorum of the Twelve Apostles.
 During the open house, more than 250,000 people visited the temple.
-The temple was rededicated by Russell M. Nelson in three sessions on August 14, 2022.
+Russell M. Nelson rededicated the temple in three sessions on August 14, 2022.
 At the time, the temple's district covered 38 stakes in Maryland, Virginia, Pennsylvania, the District of Columbia, and West Virginia.

 Artwork

 In 2022, John Scott's 1974 mural The Last Judgment in the temple's entryway was removed and replaced by His Return, an 8-by-12-foot mural depicting the Second Coming of Jesus Christ.
-It was painted by Dan Wilson, a fine arts graduate from Utah Valley University who said he was inspired by Carl Bloch.
+It was painted by Dan Wilson, a fine arts graduate from Utah Valley University, who said he was inspired by Carl Bloch.
 Drawing on spiritual practices such as fasting and priesthood blessings, Wilson spent 2,000 hours painting the piece, expanding the number of angels from 120 to over 300 and increasing their ethnic diversity.

-Other artworks commissioned for the 2022 renovations aimed to reflect the church's diverse global membership, aligning with church president Nelson's temple expansion initiative, according to church historian Emily Utt.
+According to church historian Emily Utt, other artworks commissioned for the 2022 renovations aimed to reflect the church's diverse global membership, aligning with church president Nelson's temple expansion initiative.
 Paintings by Elspeth Young—With a Sincere Heart, The Pure in Heart, He Restoreth My Soul, and And Thou Didst Hear Me—portray figures of diverse ethnicities, including a Filipino woman, a Mestizo woman from Mexico, and an African American woman in prayer.